One Man’s Quest for Happiness Around the World on a Bicycle

 - Re-live the most difficult moment, and learn from my mistakes — the extreme culture shock of returning home, and discover how we’re all programmed by our culture to be fearful and reactive.
 Unlike most books that end on the last day with a “happily ever after” moment, Falling Uphill contains several chapters that take place after returning home and integrating the new worldview with the old bad habits.

 - Create an adventure in every moment.
 Witness how the author realized the journey never ends, and learn how to see the world with eyes of wonder.

 - Easy-to-read short stories.
 The book is written in the rare first-person, present-tense narrative so that you feel as if you’re riding the bike in quest of the great mysteries of life.
 Each chapter answers a common question and is a complete short story.
 You can read the book in any order!
-However, the stories slowly build — from a survival mindset to moments of enlightenment — towards the grand finale which changed the way the author saw himself and the world forever.
+However, the stories slowly build — from a survival mindset to moments of enlightenment — towards the grand finale which changes the way the author sees himself and the world forever.

 - It’s a busy world, and people have less and less time and more and more distractions with life’s uphill battle.
 So, I spent over 4 years writing a book that I feel is both entertaining and educational and somewhat enlightening.
 One of my goals was to help readers slow down, appreciate the adventure in their daily life and even shed some emotional baggage to make the trip easier.
 If you’re really busy try the audiobook or e-book.

 Re-live the adventure and re-imagine life today.

 A bicycle ride around the world begins with a single pedal stroke. ~